 Support the wellbeing, learning and development of children with this industry-flagship course.
 A Diploma of Early Childhood Education and Care will teach you about the social, emotional, intellectual, educational and physical needs of children younger than five.
 You will learn to understand and support children, keeping them safe and well looked after in your care.

 Prepare yourself for higher-level roles in the Early Childhood Education sector where you supervise other staff and volunteers.
 You’ll plan and implement educational programs in accordance with current legislation and requirements while watching children blossom into socially intelligent beings.

-Once you’ve completed this qualification, you’ll be ready to work as an Assistant Educator or in supervisory roles in daycare, childcare centres and occasional care providers.
+Once you’ve completed this qualification, you’ll be ready to work as an Qualified Educator in an Early Childhood Service.
 Gain the skills to work within this thriving and rewarding industry, and set yourself apart with real-world skills and knowledge.